MattRogowski/Automatic-Subscriptions/readme.txt

 Change Log:
 09/05/09 - v0.1 -> Initial 'beta' release.
 03/12/11 - v0.1 -> v1.0 -> Added ability to subscribe to threads/posts in subscribed forums only.
 Made compatible with MyBB 1.6.5.
 To upgrade, deactivate plugin, reupload ./inc/plugins/automaticsubscriptions.php and ./inc/languages/english/automaticsubscriptions.php, reactivate.
 Make sure to re-do manual template edit explained above.
+XX/XX/XX - v1.0 -> v.1.1 -> Fixed bug that would result in being subscribed to forums/threads you shouldn't have been subscribed to.

 Copyright 2011 Matthew Rogowski